-As promised, here is the second part of my garden expedition at my sister’s place, in which I explored the leaf surfaces of dicot plants.
-I selected four plants to observe stomata: tomato (Solanum lycopersicum), coatbuttons (Tridax procumbens), spinach (Spinacia oleracea) and chilli peppers (Capsicum annuum).
+As promised, here is the second part of my garden expedition at my sister’s place, in which I explored the leaf surfaces of dicot and monocot plants.
+I selected four dicot plants to observe stomata: tomato (Solanum lycopersicum), coatbuttons (Tridax procumbens), spinach (Spinacia oleracea) and chilli peppers (Capsicum annuum).

 Here is a comparative figure for the upper and lower epidermis of the four dicot plants, which I observed through the foldscope.

 In dicots, it is known that stomata are distributed irregularly in the lower epidermis and the guard cells are bean shaped.
 I too found that the guard cells were bean shaped, but I found the stomata of tomato and chilli leaves distributed all over the upper and lower epidermis.
 Further, I saw trichomes on both upper and lower epidermis of tomato and chilli leaves.
 It puzzled me, whether again these were exceptional cases or not!